mnielsen/finding_scenius/finding_scenius.md

   money to do it (or both).
 This causes an inrush of poseurs and 9-to-5ers.

+**What about the developing world?**

+**What about ideas outside this narrow set?** I'm painfully aware

+**Academia?**

+**Public intellectualism**

+**What should I actually do?** Maybe write a series of articles.
+  Frankly, I think it's actually.
+Maybe more agressively link.
+Ask people for their ideas of where scenius is to be found?
+I think there's that alternating series.
+Go into fields where you are a learner.
+Look for young people to learn from --- they don't suffer so much either from the sunk cost fallacy, or from bad network effects.

-**However, there may still be identifiable sub-veins within those locations:**
+**However, there may still be identifiable sub-veins within those locations:** This is an interesting question.
+Going in an _ad hoc_ fashion to the big, fashionable places doesn't work.
+But maybe if you have inside information, you can find great, innovative groups inside an organization or field.

-**Is Google an example of scenius?** Maybe there are places inside Google where that's true.

 **It doesn't come out of companies:** I wonder.
 Many of Michaelangelo's greatest works were, of course, produced on